AI Governance Institute logo

 The global regulatory context

-AI governance has moved from voluntary best practice to legal obligation in many jurisdictions.
-The EU AI Act imposes binding requirements on high-risk AI systems sold or used in the European Union.
-China has enacted regulations on algorithmic recommendations and generative AI.
-The United States has issued executive orders on AI safety and sector-specific guidance from agencies including the FTC, CFPB, and EEOC.
-Organizations operating across borders face a patchwork of overlapping obligations that require coordinated governance programs.
+AI governance has moved from voluntary best practice to legal obligation in most major jurisdictions.
+The EU AI Act, which took effect in 2024, imposes binding requirements on high-risk AI systems sold or used in the European Union, with fines reaching €35 million or 7% of global annual turnover for the most serious violations.
+China has enacted regulations covering algorithmic recommendations, deepfakes, and generative AI, with extraterritorial reach for systems serving Chinese users.
+The United States has issued federal executive orders on AI safety and sector-specific guidance from agencies including the FTC, CFPB, EEOC, and financial regulators.
+More than a dozen US states have enacted or are actively developing AI-specific legislation.
+Organizations operating across borders face a patchwork of overlapping obligations with different risk classifications, documentation requirements, and enforcement timelines — making coordinated governance programs a practical necessity rather than an option.

 Where to start